If you are not getting better, you are getting worse.

 You are in a competitive field.
 There are new, hungry artists coming into the market every day.
 Existing artists are working at creating better art and more efficient marketing.
-If you are stuck doing the same things, making the same art, and using the same marketing methods, if you are not getting better, but remaining status quo, you are getting worse by comparison.
+If you are stuck doing the same things, making the same art, and using the same marketing methods, if you are not getting better, but sticking to the status quo, you are getting worse by comparison.

 You make art because you are driven to make art.
-I get that.
 I don’t think most artists choose art.
-Rather, I think Art chooses you, and you are compelled to make it.
+Rather, I believe art chooses you, and you are compelled to make it.
 I don’t know anyone who goes into the art business because they are looking to make a killing and retire filthy rich before they are fifty.
 If that were your intention, you would be on Wall Street or at work on startups in Silicon Valley.

 You got into the art business as an offshoot of your intense desire to make art.
 Pure and simple.

 The problem for right-brain creatives comes when they want to make their art pay.
 That’s not a concept for everyone.
 Lots of people make art for themselves and don’t worry about if it will sell.
 But, I believe more artists want the validation of knowing they make art that others want to own.
 Plus, they want and need the income to pay the bills on a continuum from passionate part-timer to consummate professional.

 I guess most readers of this blog find themselves in the middle somewhere.
 The fact is it doesn’t matter where you are.
 What’s important, especially as it relates to this post and your career, is knowing that you are getting better, that you are progressing in your career.
 You are steadily improving your skills at making art and finding ways to be more productive while at the same time ramping up the quality of your work.
 That’s not a dichotomy.
 It is entirely possible to both get better and faster simultaneously.